 Albizia (Falcataria moluccana) is one of the most notorious invasive trees in Hawai’i.
 The incredibly fast-growing tree has cost millions of dollars to residents, utilities, and agencies on the Big Island alone, and poses a serious threat to those who live under its weak limbs.
 BIISC provides training and support to community associations, boards, neighborhood watch groups, and concerned residents that want to address albizia in their neighborhoods.
 A key component of training is hazard assessment: evaluating whether a tree is safe to control chemically, or should be removed by a licensed arborist.
 We also provide online, in-person, and hands-on trainings in how to properly use herbicide to effectively treat an albizia tree of any size.

-BIISC will continue to educate and work with our legislators on the problem, and seek paths through which community members can find assistance for removing this menace from their neighborhoods.
+BIISC also provides support materials to use for residents to contacting other property owners, private entities, or government agencies to request evaluation and response to potentially hazardous trees.
+Each year, we continue to work with our legislators to pursue additional funding and support to mitigate the threats posed by albizia, and to seek paths through which community members can find assistance for removing this menace from their neighborhoods.

 Learn how to treat non-hazardous albizia trees on your property

 Form an Albizia Assassins Community Team in Your Neighborhood!

 The first step is to bring together motivated members of your community who want to make a difference.
 Begin by hosting a BIISC representative at a community association, board, or neighborhood watch meeting to discuss the program and encourage others to sign up.

 Once your community has decided to move forward, it is important to establish a liaison or “albizia coordinator” to work with the BIISC team in making arrangements for training workshops as well as providing support for community volunteers.